Gun Fury

-Gun Fury is a 1953 3-D American Western crime film directed by Raoul Walsh and starring Rock Hudson and Donna Reed, with major supporting roles for Philip Carey and Leo Gordon.
+Gun Fury is a 1953 3-D American Western film, directed by Raoul Walsh and starring Rock Hudson and Donna Reed, with major supporting roles for Philip Carey and Leo Gordon.
+The supporting cast includes Lee Marvin and Neville Brand.
 The film is based on the novel Ten Against Caesar by Kathleen B. George and Robert A. Granger.
-The supporting cast includes Lee Marvin and Neville Brand.
-It was filmed in the Red Rocks area of Sedona, Arizona.

 Plot

-After a stagecoach holdup, Frank Slayton's notorious gang leave Ben Warren for dead and head off with his fiancée.
+After a stagecoach holdup, Frank Slayton's notorious outlaw gang leave Ben Warren for dead and head off with his fiancée.
 Warren follows, and although none of the townspeople he comes across are prepared to help, he manages to recruit two men who have sworn revenge on the ruthless Slayton.